JJ-JianJiao/j-note/markdown/README.md

      > * Veggies
      >   * Carrots

 6. Links, Images, & More
+7. Horizontal Rule
+  a. add the "---" or '\*\*\*' between the paragraph
+  ---
+  will display like this.